Quarterly Financial Report for the Quarter Ended September 30, 2015

 Statement of Departmental Budgetary Expenditures by Standard Object

-The standard objects with the most significant decreases were:
+The standard objects with the most significant increases in Q2, as compared to the same quarter last year, were:

-- Acquisition of Machinery and Equipment ($48.0M) – primarily due to reduced procurement of spare parts for aircraft, ships and auxiliary vessels;
+- Acquisition of Machinery and Equipment ($48.5M) – primarily due to increased procurement of spare parts for aircraft, ships, auxiliary vessels and land mobile equipment; and

-The only standard object with a significant increase in Q2, as compared to the same quarter last year was:
+The standard objects with the most significant decreases in Q2, as compared to the same quarter last year, were:

-Revenue increased by $37.0M primarily due to a timing difference in payments received from the United Kingdom related to the provision of service to the British Army units training in Canada.
+Revenue decreased by $52.6M primarily due to a timing difference in payments received from the United Kingdom related to the provision of service to the British Army units training in Canada and changes in quantities of fuel sold to foreign countries.

 3. Risks and Uncertainties:

-To fulfill its mission, National Defence purchases the goods and services necessary to train military forces, conduct operations at the request of the Government of Canada and acquire related infrastructure and equipment both domestically and internationally.
+To fulfill its mission, DND purchases the goods and services necessary to train military forces, conduct operations at the request of the Government of Canada and acquire related infrastructure and equipment both domestically and internationally.

-While National Defence considers key economic and financial risk factors including defence specific inflation and foreign exchange in developing expenditure strategies, these risks are outside of the control of National Defence.
+While DND considers key economic and financial risk factors including defence specific inflation and foreign exchange in developing expenditure strategies, these risks are outside of the control of DND.

-Additionally, significant unforecasted operational demands can occur at any time, requiring National Defence to respond anywhere on the globe.
+Additionally, significant unforecasted operational demands can occur at any time, requiring DND to respond anywhere on the globe.
 Depending on the extent of the operational demand, the cost of unforecasted operations would be mitigated either through internal reallocations or by requesting incremental funding from Government.

 4. Significant Changes in Relation to Operations, Personnel and Programs